openshift/ansible-service-broker/docs/config.md

     auth_name: /tmp/auth-credentials
 ```

-The associated secret should have the values `username` and `password` defined.
 The following is an example of using a YAML file to define credentials.
 ```
 $ cat /tmp/auth-credentials
 ---